Sick0stro/ocean_integrity/README.md

 ### Notes & next steps

+- **Performance Optimized**: The UI now uses lazy loading for better user experience - data loads only when needed.
+- **Real-time Updates**: Supabase subscriptions provide real-time document status updates without manual refresh.
+- **Comprehensive Logging**: All Plastiks submissions include detailed logging for debugging and monitoring.
-- The legacy “serve from DB as base64” endpoints are present but not used by this flow.
+- The legacy "serve from DB as base64" endpoints are present but not used by this flow.
 - You can schedule submissions via Vercel Cron to POST `/api/plastiks/submit` on an interval.
 - If multiple EFT/waybills per invoice are needed, introduce a child table; current design assumes one of each per invoice.

+### Change Log

+- **v2.1 (January 2025)**: Performance optimizations, Plastiks attachment support, UI/UX improvements
+- **v2.0**: Initial Plastiks integration with Web3 signing
+- **v1.0**: Core document processing with Google Gemini AI